 That leaves us to reservations.
 Reservations are required for this popular campground.
 You can actually make a reservation up to six months in advance which I definitely recommend since they sell out quickly.
 Reservation tips include:

 - Go online at https://www.reservecalifornia.com/CaliforniaWebHome/ and enter Doheny State Beach in the search bar.
 Not a fan of online systems?
 You can always call 1-800-444-PARK for over the phone service.

 - Make sure you have all the needed information prior to making a reservation.
-Information required are: dates of camping, type and size of camping equipment, i.e a tent or pop up trailer, number of campers, alternative camping dates just in case your dates are sold out, phone number, method of payment, and mailing address.
+Information required is: dates of camping, type and size of camping equipment, i.e. a tent or pop-up trailer, number of campers, alternative camping dates just in case your dates are sold out, phone number, method of payment, and mailing address.

 - Please note the first deposit is non-refundable.